 Each one responds to you and your company in a different way, but I bet that some of those ways are measurable.

 What do I mean by measurable?
 If your company hosts an investment education session every month, do you keep track of who shows up?
 Reward frequent attendees with more educational information.
 Did you just sign a new client?
 Give them a quick orientation on how to read their reports.

 Segmenting your audience means that you are delivering information that your contacts find useful during a time when they need it most.
 But more than that, it gives your clients the impression that you understand their progress better than their mom knows their favorite home-cooked dish.

-Using these two simple email techniques won’t kill your marketing budget, and if you don’t try to get too personalized with either of these, you won’t execute an Amazon-level snafu.
+Using these two simple email marketing techniques won’t kill your marketing budget, and if you don’t try to get too personalized with either of these, you won’t execute an Amazon-level snafu.
 What it will do is save you time, make your clients feel like you’re giving them personalized attention, and deliver relevant information to prospects during critical decision stages to move them along your pipeline.

 Which email techniques do you currently use, and which do you want to explore more?
 I’ll tell you a secret *aside* if you let us know, we might tell you more about it.
 Till tomorrow, Inbound followers!